Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 * **Displays and discusses** evaluative metrics and data used as validation strategies the projects
-* **Defines** thresholds for success, and discusses the outcomes of experiments relative to them
+* **Defines** the thresholds for success, and discusses the outcomes of experiments relative to them
 * **Explores** the trade-offs evident in the experimental results, leverages previously defined metrics about, for instance, efficiency and/or effectiveness
 * **Uses** techniques such as statistics and/or data visualizations to highlight